Membership vs Single app comparison: Is a Mac app subscription better than buying apps one by one?

 Below, I’ll walk you through a quick verdict, a side-by-side comparison, and who benefits most from each model.

-What’s included in a Setapp subscription plan?
+What’s included in Setapp Membership?

-Wondering what’s included in the Setapp subscription?
+Wondering what’s included in the Setapp Membership?
 In short: a lot.
 You get access to 250+ premium Mac, iOS, and web apps spanning productivity, creativity, maintenance, and more — all under one roof.
 It’s designed for freelancers, developers, creators, and anyone who just wants their Mac to run better.

 But the real value lies in flexibility.
 You’re not locked into one app or tool.
 You can: